NewDay-Data/scilint/README.md

 We recommend using `scilint` in the following way to maximise benefit:

+1. Decide upon a quality standard including the different specs for your ideal team workflow from idea to production - or just use the reference standard of:
+    `legacy, exploratory=>experimental=>validated`.
-1. Open a terminal environment alongside your notebook environment: run [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) often to check your project is in good shape
+2. Open a terminal environment alongside your notebook environment: run [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) often to check your project is in good shape
-2. Add pre-commit hooks to run [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) or [`scilint_ci`](https://newday-data.github.io/scilint/scilint.html#scilint_ci)
+3. Add pre-commit hooks to run [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) or [`scilint_ci`](https://newday-data.github.io/scilint/scilint.html#scilint_ci)
     (`nbdev` only) before your changes are commited.
 Don’t forget to commit your work often!
-3. Add a CI build job that runs [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) or [`scilint_ci`](https://newday-data.github.io/scilint/scilint.html#scilint_ci).
+4. Add a CI build job that runs [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) or [`scilint_ci`](https://newday-data.github.io/scilint/scilint.html#scilint_ci).